cancinoray/python-for-data-engineering-SPARTA/01-creating-a-function/README.md

 ### Objective
 - Our exit assessment for this week is an exercise on using the data structures, python statements, and defining/creating functions.

+### Solution
+- Here is my solution to the assessment.